Labour: National Making Cost of Living Crisis Worse

-New data shows National had failed to address rising prices even before the conflict in the Middle East began.
+New data shows National failed to address rising prices even before the conflict in the began in the Middle East.

 “Every day New Zealanders are paying more and more for groceries, at the pump, and on their energy bills, a direct result of National’s failure to help families with the rising cost of living,” Labour finance and economy spokesperson Barbara Edmonds said.